Finding your path is not an act of searching.

 That obsession is a chase for clarity.

-We think we should know where we’re going, or even who we are.
+We think we should know where we’re going.

 We look for concrete things to grab onto, such as a plan, an identity, or confirmation that we’re good enough.